 Seed yield

 The table showed that the maximum seed yield (26 q/ha) was obtained with the application of NP+ 50kg K/ha + 15 kg Zn/ha (T8).
 It was statistically at par with NP+ 40kg K/ha + 15 kg Zn/ha (T6) and NP+ 50kg K/ha + 10 kg Zn/ha (T7) but significantly higher than the rest of the treatments.
-Application of NP+ 50kg K/ha + 15 kg Zn/ha (T8) resulted in an increased seed yield 43% & 24% over control (T1) and NP+30kg K/ha (T2), respectively.
+Application of NP+ 50kg K/ha + 15 kg Zn/ha (T8) resulted in an increased seed yield of 43% & 24% over control (T1) and NP+30kg K/ha (T2), respectively.
 Minimum seed yield (18.08 q/ha) was recorded under control (T1).

 The fact that K is crucial for processes including photosynthesis, water interactions, protein synthesis, and at least 60 distinct enzyme systems inside the plant explains why there is an increase in seed production after K treatment.
 Similar findings are in agreement with Rohit and Jitendra (2020).
-The increase in seed of mustard under higher zinc supply might be ascribed mainly due to combined effect of higher number of siliqua/plant and number of seeds/siliqua, which was the result of better translocation of photosynthesis from source to sink.
-Similar results were also reported Chandra and Khandelwal (2009) and Meena et al. (2006).
+The increase in the seed of mustard under higher zinc supply might be ascribed mainly due to combined effect of higher number of siliqua/plant and the number of seeds/siliquae, which was the result of better translocation of photosynthesis from source to sink.
+Similar results were also reported by Chandra and Khandelwal (2009) and Meena et al. (2006).

 c.
 Stover yield (q/ha)

-The results showed that maximum Stover yield (34.13 q/ha) was obtained with the application of NP+ 50kg K/ha + 15 kg Zn/ha (T8).
+The results showed that the maximum Stover yield (34.13 q/ha) was obtained with the application of NP+ 50kg K/ha + 15 kg Zn/ha (T8).
 It was statistically at par with NP+ 40kg K/ha + 15 kg Zn/ha (T6) but significantly higher than the rest of the treatments.
-Application of NP+ 50kg K/ha + 15 kg Zn/ha (T8) resulted in increased seed yield 50% & 46% over control (T1) and NP+30kg K/ha (T2), respectively.
-The fact that K is the primary plant nutrient limiting yield in K deficient soils may be the cause of the rise in Stover yields brought on by K treatment.
+Application of NP+ 50kg K/ha + 15 kg Zn/ha (T8) resulted in increased seed yield of 50% & 46% over control (T1) and NP+30kg K/ha (T2), respectively.
+The fact that K is the primary plant nutrient limiting yield in K-deficient soils may be the cause of the rise in Stover yields brought on by K treatment.
 According to reports, applied K increases the plant's general growth and development as well as the uptake of important nutrients, leading to increased Stover output.
-Additionally, the role of K in numerous enzymatic reactions, growth processes, hormone production, protein synthesis, and the translocation of photosynthates to reproductive parts may be responsible for the beneficial effect of K application on the yield of mustard Yadav et.al., (2013).
+Additionally, the role of K in numerous enzymatic reactions, growth processes, hormone production, protein synthesis, and the translocation of photosynthates to reproductive parts may be responsible for the beneficial effect of K application on the yield of mustard (Yadav et.al., 2013).
 Applied Zn is reported to enhance the absorption of native as well as added major nutrients and thereby improves overall growth and development of plant and ultimately the seed and Stover yield.
-In addition the beneficial influence of Zn application on the yield of mustard may be attributed to its role in various enzymatic reactions, growth processes, hormone production and protein synthesis and also the translocation of photosynthates to reproductive parts thereby leading to higher yield of crop (Upadhyay 2012 and Singh et.al., 2013).
+In addition, the beneficial influence of Zn application on the yield of mustard may be attributed to its role in various enzymatic reactions, growth processes, hormone production and protein synthesis and also the translocation of photosynthates to reproductive parts thereby leading to a higher yield of the crop (Upadhyay, 2012 and Singh et.al., 2013).

 d.
 Harvest index (q/ha)